sww1235/connection-diagram-manager/file-format.md

 user8 = <str>
 user9 = <str>

-# array of tables of sublocations/mounting locations within the enclosure
+# dictionary of tables of sublocations/mounting locations within the enclosure
 # used to represent DIN rail, or just specific coordinate locations in a specific location

 # examples of subenclosures would be coordinate pairs on a backplane,